Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Notice that instead of returning the entire contents of the "todos" list, the function has returned only a Reference to the newly-created task.
-Furthermore, the function has indicated that the "length" key of the "todos" list has changed, and if the caller has cached this value, then the value should be invalidated in the cache.
-Finally, the response contains a "paths" key with an array of [paths](http://netflix.github.io/falcor/documentation/paths.html) to the values in the JSON Graph subset.
+Notice that instead of returning the entire contents of the `todos` list, the function has returned only a Reference to the newly-created task.
+Furthermore, the function has indicated that the `length` key of the `todos` list has changed, and if the caller has cached this value, then the value should be invalidated in the cache.
+Finally, the response contains a `paths` key with an array of [paths](http://netflix.github.io/falcor/documentation/paths.html) to the values in the JSON Graph subset.
 Unlike get and set, there is no way of predicting what values a call operation will return in its response.
-The "paths" array provides easy access to the values within the JSON Graph subset, rather than forcing the caller to resort to reflection.
+The `paths` array provides easy access to the values within the JSON Graph subset, rather than forcing the caller to resort to reflection.

 Every function strives to return the minimum amount of data to ensure that the caller's cache does not contain stale data and the caller can retrieve values from objects newly created by the function.
 The intention is the give the caller the ability to request precisely the data they need from the JSON Graph object using the refPaths and thisPaths arguments.

 Now the object executing the abstract call operation retrieves the refPaths from each Reference in the function response.
-The response contains only one Reference at ["todos", "2"].
+The response contains only one Reference at `["todos", "2"]`.
 Each [Path](http://netflix.github.io/falcor/documentation/paths.html) in the refPaths array is appended to each [Path](http://netflix.github.io/falcor/documentation/paths.html) at which a reference is found in the function's JSON Graph subset response.

 ~~~js
 ["todos", "2"].concat(["addedAt"]) // produces ["todos", "2", "addedAt"]